Diabetes apps becomes more and more sophisticated. User of insulin pens asks for smart and connected solutions for their pens.

 Our timing has been helpful.
 The necessary technologies have gradually improved since we presented our first product in 2015.

-We have now made a prototype of a connected version of our DUKADA Cap for insulin pens.
-Our solution detects, stores and transfers data related to the time and the size of the doses injected.
+We have made a prototype of a connected version of a DUKADA Cap for injection pens, such as insulin pens.
+Our solution detects, stores and transfers data related to the time and the size of the doses injected as dialed.
+It is possible to give different types of user information and warnings tailored to the user.

-The solution transfers user-specified information from the insulin pen wirelessly to for example a mobile phone.
-Then, on the mobile a diabetes app receives and treats the information according to the specifications of the app.
+The solution transfers data related to the use of the injection pen wirelessly to for example a mobile phone.
+Then, on the mobile a diabetes app (if it concerns an insulin pen) receives and treats the information according to the specifications of the app.

 There are quite a few diabetes apps on the market.
 In some cases, users must log data manually to benefit from the app.
 Other more advanced apps receive the information automatically (wirelessly).
 Our IoT-version transfers data automatically from insulin pens into more advanced apps.